 |

-2024 is the first year when anyone wishing to have a night vision binocular no longer needs to compromise between the traditional Gen-3 “tube” devices, which are able to see well in nearly zero light conditions, but cost thousands and lack features like safe-use during daytime, ability to see in full color, record videos, take still images, connect to smartphones and so on, and most other digital night vision devices, which have plethora of features, but severely lack performance in very low light conditions, relying heavily on the built-in infrared illuminators.
+2025 is the first year when anyone wishing to have a night vision binocular no longer needs to compromise between either the traditional "tube" devices, which are able to see well in very dark conditions, but cost thousands of dollars and lack convenient features like safe-use during daytime, ability to see in full color, record videos, take still images, connect to smartphones and so on, or other digital night vision devices, which have plethora of features, but severely lack in performance during dark conditions, instead relying heavily on the built-in infrared illuminators.

 |